CEED/libCEED/doc/sphinx/source/libCEEDdev.md

   - If possible, backends should use {c:func}`CeedElemRestrictionSetELayout()` to use the `t2**` tests.
     If the backend uses a strided **E-vector** layout, then the data for node `i`, component `j`, element `k` in the **E-vector** is given by `i*layout[0] + j*layout[1] + k*layout[2]`.
-  - Backends may choose to use a non-strided **E-vector** layout; however, the `t2**` tests will not function correctly in this case and the tests will need to be whitelisted for the backend to pass the test suite.
+  - Backends may choose to use a non-strided **E-vector** layout; however, the `t2**` tests will not function correctly in this case and these tests  will need to be marked as allowable failures for this backend in the test suite.

 - **Q-vector** layouts